marczz/mzlinux_pages/security/password_managers.md

 -   KeePass has a huge [list of plugins and extensions ](http://keepass.info/plugins.html) but most of them restricted to windoze.
 -   [keepass-diff](https://github.com/Narigo/keepass-diff) (MIT License)
     is a A CLI-tool to diff Keepass (.kdbx) files.
+Useful, if syncing with some cloud or *syncthing* and getting multiple files due to conflicts.

 ## Keepass alternative CLI
 -   <a name="keepassc">[KeePassC](https://github.com/raymontag/keepassc) (GPL)